Unpaid Overtime

 However, overtime pay is taxed using the same rules as regular pay.
 If you earn 1.5x pay for overtime work, you will add this to your regular pay and calculate taxes on the full amount.

-To get started on your case today, submit an online questionnaire or call Hommel Law Firm at (903) 412-3788 to speak with an overtime attorney in Tyler, TX.
+To get started on your case today, submit an online questionnaire or call Hommel Law Firm at (903) 412-3788 for a consultation with a skilled overtime attorney in Tyler, TX.

 Tyler Overtime Attorney